Search

 In order to verify whether the Board of Directors is functioning by fulfilling its role and responsibilities, and in the aim of improving that functioning, the Company conducts an assessment of the effectiveness of the Board of Directors as a whole each business year.

-The assessment method for the fiscal year ended December 31, 2024 and an overview of the results are as follows.
+The assessment method for FY2025 and an overview of the results are as follows.

 Assessment method